Skip to content

 2. Audit and categorize expenses for your business

-Even if it’s just with pen and paper, sit down and sketch a rough outline of all the things you spend money on for your business.
-Now, decide which categories they go in.
-For most business owners, the categories will include bills and utilities, payroll, equipment, resources and tools, office, and advertising.
+Even if it’s just with a pen and paper, sit down and sketch a rough outline of all the things you spend money on for your business.
 Here are some of the most common categories you’ll find and how you can classify them:

 • Cost of Goods Sold – These are the costs directly associated with selling your products or services.
 You can also think of this account as the price of your product or service without any markup.
 Some examples of this account are packaging, raw goods, or shipping.
 If you are a service-based business, sometimes this account can be hard to classify.
 Some examples of service-based COGS include merchant fees, commission fees, and transaction fees.